World’s Largest Playgrounds

 - Durable construction: Playground One® uses multi-beam joint connections to keep the system stable.
 Hot-dipped galvanized steel hardware holds everything together securely without corroding, so you know everything will stay where it belongs.

 - “Less ouch” features: Individual components come with special design features to prevent injuries.
 Heavy-duty rubber-dipped chains on swings let kids hold on tight without getting pinched.
 Gotcha Grips on ladder rungs, handrails, trapeze bars and other gripping areas have a dimpled, powder-coated surface, so little hands don’t slip.
 All slides are reinforced with double walls to eliminate the need for exterior reinforcement, which reduces the risk of snagging, cuts and splinters.
+Take your playground a step further with a springless trampoline and avoid injury from those hard metal springs.

 - Thorough testing: Before your kids test out the new play equipment, Playground One® employs a team of designers, engineers and experts to do it first.
 They ensure all the designs exceed safety requirements.